Golden Horseshoe

 The Golden Horseshoe (Fer à cheval doré) is a secondary region of Southern Ontario, Canada, which lies at the western end of Lake Ontario, with outer boundaries stretching south to Lake Erie and north to Lake Scugog, Lake Simcoe and Georgian Bay of Lake Huron.
 The region is the most densely populated and industrialized in Canada.
 Based on the 2021 census, with a population of 7,759,635 people in its core and 9,765,188 in its greater area, the Golden Horseshoe accounts for over 20 percent of the population of Canada and more than 54 percent of Ontario's population.
-The population of the greater area is estimated to have exceeded 11,000,000 people in 2024.
+The population of the greater area is estimated to have surpassed 11,000,000 people since 2024.
 The Golden Horseshoe is part of the Quebec City–Windsor Corridor, itself part of the Great Lakes megalopolis.

-The core of the Golden Horseshoe starts from Niagara Falls at the eastern end of the Niagara Peninsula bordering the United States via New York and extends west, wrapping around the western end of Lake Ontario at Hamilton and then turning northeast to Toronto (on the northwestern shore of Lake Ontario), before finally terminating at Clarington in Durham Region.
+The core of the Golden Horseshoe starts from Niagara Falls at the eastern end of the Niagara Peninsula bordering the United States via New York state and extends west, wrapping around the western end of Lake Ontario at Hamilton and then turning northeast to Toronto (on the northwestern shore of Lake Ontario), before finally terminating at Clarington in Durham Region.
 The term Greater Golden Horseshoe is used to describe a broader region that stretches inland from the core to the area of the Trent–Severn Waterway, such as Peterborough, in the northeast, to Barrie and Lake Simcoe in the north, and to the Grand River area, which includes cities such as Brantford and Guelph, to the west.
-The extended region's area covers approximately 33500 km2, out of this, 7300 km2 or approximately 22 percent of the area is covered by the environmentally protected Greenbelt.
+The extended region's area covers approximately 33500 sqkm, out of this, 7300 km2 or approximately 22 percent of the area is covered by the environmentally protected Greenbelt.
 The Greater Golden Horseshoe forms the neck of the Ontario Peninsula.